-Food is without a doubt a highlight of any visit to KL, with so many opportunities to enjoy a diverse assortment of local and international cuisine.
-Expect everything from award-winning gourmet restaurants with menus from around the world, to chic bistros and traditional street stalls that line the city streets and offer an excellent choice of inexpensive dishes.
+Food is without a doubt a highlight of any visit to KL, with so many opportunities to feast on diverse local and international cuisine.
+Expect everything from award-winning gourmet restaurants with menus from around the world, to chic bistros and traditional street stalls that tempt with a choice of inexpensive dishes.

 Kuala Lumpur is approximately 13 hours (non-stop flights) from the UK.